RemiBou/remibou.github.io/_posts/2020-01-16-Should-I-peek-Blazor.md

 Blazor client-side :
 - [There is currently](https://github.com/dotnet/aspnetcore/issues?utf8=%E2%9C%93&q=is%3Aopen+is%3Aissue++label%3Ablazor-wasm+) 67 Opened issues (12 bugs) on the ASPNET repo.
 You can browse the opened one and see if there are showstopper for you.
 The only thing that might be a showstopper is this [one](https://github.com/dotnet/aspnetcore/issues/5477), where some people reported that their firewall blocked download of client-side binaries because their url ended with ".dll".
 It's planned to be fixed on 3.2 preview4 which is planned for April, so before the first release.
 - **Blazor client-side was not released yet** so you might want to wait before using it in production.
-But it shares a lot with Blazor server-side which was released 4 month ago so the team will certainy not published a lot of breaking changes in the syntax or the framework mechanisms.
+But it shares a lot with Blazor server-side which was released 4 month ago so the team will certainy not published a lot of breaking changes in the syntax or the frclient-sideamework mechanisms.

 Blazor server-side :
 - [There is currently](https://github.com/dotnet/aspnetcore/issues?utf8=%E2%9C%93&q=is%3Aopen+is%3Aissue++label%3Aarea-blazor+) 453 Opened issues (87 bugs) on the ASPNET repo.
 You can browse the opened one and see if there are showstopper for you.

 ### Compatibility
-- Browser
-- Other server
+Blazor client-side :
+- [88,53%](https://caniuse.com/#feat=wasm) os the internet user base use a browser that can execute WebAssembly
+- Given the output size, you need a good bandwidth for having a nice user experience (2MB takes 32sec to download on a 512kps connection)
+- Like any client-side executed code, the user experience is dependant on the user CPU.
+Don't forget to test your app with slow CPU to be sure that the user experience is still OK.
+I can't find any data about the average CPU in the world, so you might need to add some APM to your app, like Application Insight, that will centralize browser loading time so you have a clue of the user experience on your app.

+Blazor server-side :
+- it's compatible with almost any browser as it uses many connection technique (polling, long polling, web socket) and choose the best available for your browser.

 ### Architecture
--

 ### SEO